ohlidalp/RefCountingObject-AngelScript/README.md

 SetFoo(null);                   // refcount 0 -> deleted.
 ```

+## How it works

+Weakly sorted notes from learning AngelScript mechanics and designing this library.

-## How the AngelScript refcounting works
+### How the AngelScript refcounting works

  Intuitively, you would call AddRef() every time you obtain a raw pointer to the object,
  i.e. when creating a new object or retrieving one from script engine.
 Well, don't.